niftools/blender_niftools_addon/nif4_import_237_readme.txt

 1.0.1
 I took the occasion of a new Blender version out and changed my versioning convention.
-Sorry about the confusion Fixed a bug that would hang the script on Blender 2.37 Now bones are 'a' proper length (NIF bone syystems don't report a bone length), and are aligned properly, well, within 1 degree of their roll position
+Sorry about the confusion Fixed a bug that would hang the script on Blender 2.37 Now bones are 'a' proper length (NIF bone systems don't report a bone length), and are aligned properly, well, within 1 degree of their roll position

 1.0.2
 A few (quite a few actually) bugfixes by Amorilia (whoopee, another python coder onboard!).